 My son died at a music festival – don't let any more young people die at Australian festivals

 It's every parent's worst nightmare.
-A young woman has been found dead at Stereosonic festival – just like my son Daniel who died at a music festival in January 2012.
+There have now been three deaths from drug overdoses at music festivals in the last few months – just like my son Daniel who died at a festival in January 2012.

 My world fell apart when I was called to say my boy had died at a festival.
 There's no other word to describe it but horror.